Guided cycling weeks

 The price is per person for the week, based on 2 sharing an ensuite room.
 It includes:

-- Full-board in either our 3-star chalet or hotel (except one free day, when you have breakfast only)
+- B&B in either our 3-star chalet or hotel

 - Five days of guided/vehicle supported cycling